 The objective of the Municipality is to facilitate economic growth and social and community development.
 The Municipality is placing a high premium on the improvement of community facilities.
+The sport facility in Calitzdorp was upgraded in the 2017/18 financial year.
+Upgrades to the Zoar sport facility and the establishment of a new cemetery in Ladismith requires attention.

-In Calitzdorp and Zoar the sport fields will be upgraded and a new cemetery will be established in Ladismith.
-The Municipality also aims to improve its environment and a pollution control strategy will be implemented.
-The Kannaland's local economy is built on the opportunities created by tourists visiting the area.
-It is essential that the tourism industry be further developed and investment into this industry be promoted to ensure continuous growth.
-The Municipality will therefore engage stakeholders and consider allocations for tourism development, Art and Culture promotion and SMME development.
+Kannaland's local economy is, to a great extent, built on the opportunities created by tourists visiting the area.
+It is therefore essential that the tourism industry be further developed and investment into this industry be promoted to ensure continuous growth.
+The Municipality will therefore engage stakeholders for tourism development, art and culture promotion as well as SMME development in the Agri-Parks Programme but unfortunately it seems that there are no funding and the Departement is non-responsive in this regard.

-The Municipality will identify plans aimed at enhancing the quality of health for the Kannaland communities and the budget requirement for the development of an Air Quality Management will be identified and sourced.
-The Klein-Karoo has vast developmental potential, especially in terms of agriculture and agro-processing.
+The Municipality is serious about enhancing the quality of health of the Kannaland communities and an Air Quality Management Plan as well as an Integrated Waste Management Plan are in the process to be compiled with the assistance of the Garden Route District Municipality as part of their district-wide project in this regard.

+The Klein-Karoo has vast developmental potential, especially in terms of agriculture and agroprocessing.
 Agriculture is an important economic sector.
-The Municipality will participate in the Agri-Parks Programme of the Provincial Government and the dairy, fruit and livestock economic sectors will be analysed in order to determine the output and benefit that can be gained from these sectors.
+The Municipality was eager to participate

 The rural character and sensitive natural environment will be protected.
-The Municipality will identify the cost and source the funding for the development of an Alien Invasive Control Management Plan and assess the influence of climate change.
+The Municipality currently cooperating with the Garden Route District Municipality to investigate and impelement measures to protect the environment and mitigate the the influence of climate change.